Frequently Asked Questions

 Q: How do you help?

-A: I create a safe place where people can discover their inner resources, share their vulnerable parts, and be witnessed.
-If there is one thing that I have found useful in facilitating personal growth, it is presence.
+A: I help you become yourself by creating a safe place where you can discover untapped inner resources, share vulnerably, and be witnessed with warm acceptance.
+The most important quality in facilitating personal growth is presence.
 To be with what is, without changing or fixing anything.
 Just loving acceptance, plain and simple.
-Placing conscious attention on an area brings warmth that can melt frozen pain.

 Q: Is that it?